Kayanja2023/Generative-Ai-Prompt-Tuning/readMe.md

 ### **🔹 Step 1: Setting Up the Environment**
 You will need:
-- ✅ Python 3.7+
+- Python 3.7+
-- ✅ API access to an LLM model (Google Gemini API or OpenAI GPT-4)
+- API access to an LLM model (Google Gemini API or OpenAI GPT-4)
-- ✅ `requests` and `json` libraries for API interaction
+- requests` and `json` libraries for API interaction

 Install dependencies:
 ```bash